Vallejo DUI Accident Victim Lawyers

 California Vehicle Code 23153 makes it unlawful for a person to drive while under the influence (DUI) of alcohol or drugs.
 The law covers the following:

-Our Vallejo injury law firm will prove that the negligent driver violated at least one of these.
-Depending on the circumstances, the state may also charge them with a misdemeanor or felony.
+Our Vallejo injury law firm can help prove that the negligent driver violated at least one of these.
 Reach out to us if you need support and representation as a victim in a DUI case.

 How Do DUI Accidents Differ From Regular Car Accidents?

-There are several key differences between DUI accidents and regular car accidents:
+There are several key differences between DUI accidents and the regular cases brought to our car accident lawyers:

-- Punitive Damages — Punitive damages are rare but usually awarded to victims of DUI accidents.
+• Punitive Damages — Punitive damages are rare but may be awarded to victims of DUI accidents.
 These damages are intended to punish the negligent driver and discourage similar behavior.

-- Insurance Claims — Insurance companies may handle DUI accident claims differently.
-They are often more aggressive in obtaining compensation from the drunk driver’s insurance, which may lead to faster settlements for victims.
+• Insurance Claims — Insurance companies may handle DUI accident claims differently.
+They are likely to be more assertive in pursuing compensation from the drunk driver’s insurance, which may streamline the claims process for victims.

-Arash Law has industry-recognized car accident lawyers specializing in DUI cases who can help you.
-Call us at (888) 488-1391 to schedule a free consultation with one of our Vallejo DUI accident victim lawyers.
-We’ve recovered more than half a billion dollars for our clients and can do the same for you.
+Arash Law has skilled car accident lawyers experienced in handling DUI cases who can help you.
+Call us at (888) 488-1391 to schedule a free initial consultation with one of our Vallejo DUI accident victim lawyers.
+We’ve helped injured clients across Vallejo and the state with their claims and can do the same for you.

 Schedule Your Free Consultation